gyund/fundamental-analysis/README.md

 ## Getting Started

 Make sure you have `pipenv` installed through a package manager or through pip.
+You may also use the generated `requirements.txt` but note that these are generated using `pipenv` when we make changes to to dependencies.

 ```sh
 pipenv install --dev